tfielder/checks-for-understanding/module-2/backend/week_five.md

   A great read me can include information that covers the specs, installation, code, and any pitfalls a user might encounter.
 Some of the benefits include having a reference document for a team or open-source style project.

 8. What are the top four accessibility issues that we as developers should be aware of?
-  Some of the accessibility issues include congnitive, visual, auditory, and mobility impairments.
+  Some of the accessibility issues include cognitive, visual, auditory, and mobility impairments.
 9. `before_save` is an example of a what?
 Where in our Rails application would we find a `before_save`?
+  It is an example of a callback.
 10. Given the following object, how would we create a scope for all users who are active?

 ```ruby